AlexanderJernstrom/alex-net/README.md

 A simple ML library written in C with some common ML algorithms such as Linear regression, Logistic regression , k-NN and many more.

+(Has nothing to do with the architecture propsoed in Krizhevsky et al. 2012)

 Currently a WIP

 ## Neural network